-There are ethical decisions that don’t seem to involve significant consequences.
+There are ethics decisions that don’t seem to involve significant consequences.
 Sometimes these slip by us unnoticed.
 Exaggerated claims about a product’s capabilities are a good example.
 Stretch the truth a little here, a little there — it doesn’t seem too bad at the time.
 You risk a dented reputation and unhappy customers if your product fails to perform to the buyer’s expectations.
 Still, the risk seems small.

 However, when the perceived consequences are significant, the real bite of an ethical problem takes hold:

 “If I don’t cut corners here on quality, I won’t be able to make deliveries so I can get paid and make that payment to the bank.”

 “If I don’t match the clearly outrageous product claims of my competitor, I won’t get the order.”